-To mark 40 years since the passing of Moshe Dayan, one of the most iconic and photogenic figures in Israel's history, we dove into the National Library collections and selected a handful of pictures that captured both historic and personal moments in his eventful life
+The Israeli general and politician Moshe Dayan was one of the most iconic and photogenic figures in the country's history.
+We dove into the National Library collections and selected a handful of pictures that captured both historic and personal moments in his eventful life

 No deep dive into the dark recesses of the archives was required here.

 Moshe Dayan was a star attraction for Israel’s leading photographers during the early years of Jewish statehood.
 In fact, narrowing down the selection of photographs presented here was no easy feat.
 Dayan had always been drawn to the cameras, and the cameras were drawn to him.

 Among the photographers who frequently shot the young IDF Chief of Staff was Benno Rothenberg, a colorful figure in his own right and a prominent professional cameraman in Israel who shared Dayan’s love of archaeology.
 Shortly before his death, Rothenberg deposited his 50,000 photographs in the trusty hands of collector Zvi Meitar, as did two other leading photographers – Boris Carmi and Moshe Levin.
 The digitization of these collections has recently been completed, in cooperation with the Zvi and Ofra Meitar Family Fund.
 The photos are now available online on the National Library of Israel website.

 It is also worth mentioning the work of photographer Dan Hadani.
 From 1965 and until the year 2000, Hadani managed the Israel Press and Photo Agency (IPPA), documenting countless events in the history of the State of Israel: wars, elections, protests, social struggles, settlement projects, ceremonies, concerts, various cultural events and more – all together nearly a million frames.
 This collection was transferred to the National Library several years ago, with almost half a million images now accessible through the Library catalog.